 Puerto Rico Legislation states insurance companies in Puerto Rico are required to acknowledge a written claim and start their investigation within 15 days.
 The investigation, adjustment, and resolution of the claim must be performed in the “shortest reasonable period of time”, not to exceed 90 days from the claim filing.

-At The Morgan Law Group, P.A., our experienced homeowners’ insurance claims attorneys represent clients throughout California, Florida, Louisiana, Mississippi, and Puerto Rico, because we know that despite the laws in each location, insurance companies will do all they can to delay, undervalue, or deny hardworking policyholders’ claims.
+At The Morgan Law Group, our experienced homeowners’ insurance claims attorneys represent clients throughout California, Florida, Louisiana, Mississippi, and Puerto Rico, because we know that despite the laws in each location, insurance companies will do all they can to delay, undervalue, or deny hardworking policyholders’ claims.

 We can help pursue the best possible outcome for your unique homeowner’s claim, starting with a free consultation today.
 If we do not win your case, you do not pay our legal fees.